 What is the treatment for a tooth root abscess?

 If the abscessed tooth has extensive bone loss around its socket, or if there is significant damage to the crown of the tooth, your veterinarian may recommend extraction as the best treatment.
-Your veterinarian will be in the best position to recommend the appropriate option for your cat, depending on the severity of the abscess and the degree of damage to the tooth and surrounding structures.
+Your veterinarian is in the best position to recommend the appropriate option for your cat, depending on the severity of the abscess and the degree of damage to the tooth and surrounding structures.

 All cats should have a dental examination performed by their veterinarian at least every six months.
-For a cat that has developed a tooth root abscess, your veterinarian may recommend more frequent dental examinations.
+For a cat that has previously developed a tooth root abscess, your veterinarian may recommend more frequent dental examinations.